Zaneham/SLATEC/README.md

 ## Contributing

 Found something that needs sorting?
-Spotted one of the 27 remaining GOTOs I tactically ignored?
+Spotted an issue or want to help with the remaining modernisation tasks?
 PRs welcome.

 If you're feeling particularly brave, the differential equation solvers in `diff_integ_eq/` still have some rather creative control flow that could use attention.
 I recommend a stiff drink beforehand.
 Or several.
 I'm not here to judge.